#Gradle & Build Systems

 The result of this process is a new project with a directory structure and configuration files that are ready to use with Gradle.
 Note that the project will be specific to the type of project that you chose e.g., Android, Desktop, Web Service.

-At the top-level of your project's directory structure will be a script, gradlew (or gradlew.bat for Windows users).
-This is the Gradle wrapper, and it is a script that you use to run Gradle tasks without having to install Gradle on your machine.
-You run it and pass it the same command-line arguments that you would normally pass to Gradle.
+At the top-level of your project's directory structure will be a script named gradlew (or gradlew.bat for Windows users).
+This is the Gradle wrapper: a script that you can use to run Gradle tasks without having to install Gradle on your machine.
+You can run it and pass it the same command-line arguments that you would normally pass to Gradle.

 For example, we can invoke the Gradle wrapper with the help task to get information about how Gradle is configured and how to use it.
 This is the same as running gradle help if you had Gradle installed on your machine.